aaiijmrtt/NET/doc/README.md

 #Classes

-Each class (except Optimizer) has feedforward and backpropagate methods, which return the forwardfed output and the backpropagated delta vector, respectively.
-Each object (except for Optimizer objects) has previousinput and previousoutput datamembers.
+Each class (except Optimizers and Layer Modifiers) has feedforward and backpropagate methods, which return the forwardfed output and the backpropagated delta vector, respectively.
+Each object (except for Optimizer and Layer Modifier objects) has previousinput and previousoutput datamembers.

 1. **Layers**: